Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### Rainbow Suit (with 3 suits)

 * The blue suit is replaced with a rainbow suit.
-* All color clues will "touch" the rainbow suit.
 * The red and purple suits are removed.

 ### African American

-* This variant is composed of the following suits:
+* This is a mix of several variants.
+The suits are as follows:
   1. Tomato (red)
   2. Mahogany (red)
   3. White (colorless)